 Kathleen Mills received her bachelor’s and master’s degrees from Indiana University.
 She advises The Optimist at Bloomington High School South, where her students regularly win writing awards from Quill and Scroll.
-She is also a freelance writer who has published in The New York Times, Mademoiselle and The Indianapolis Star.
+She is also a freelance writer who has been published in The New York Times, Mademoiselle and The Indianapolis Star.

 Denise Roberts has advised yearbook, newspaper, web page, magazine and broadcast staffs for the past 29 years.
 She taught at IUPUI School of Journalism for several years and has taught at HSJI for 22 years.

 Her forte has been launching and revitalizing scholastic journalism programs, including overcoming an inherited debt of $24,000 at Greenwood High School, where she has taught for the past 24 years.